 Housing costs have stabilized somewhat in Berlin, though finding an apartment can still be competitive.
-Here's what you can expect to pay:[?]
+Here's what you can expect to pay for rent:[?]

 - 1-bedroom in city center: €1,200 - €1,600/month